JPNaude/X-MimeTypes/Readme.md

 In addition to the standard items specified by the freedesktop.org specification, the following additional elements are specified in order to futher classify properties of files applicable to the EDA industry:

-__<eda:generated>__ - Indicates if a file is generated.
-Thus, it should be ignored by version control systems and be cleaned in clean operations.
+> <eda:generated> - Indicates if a file is generated.
+Thus, it should be ignored by version control systems and be cleaned in clean operations etc.

 If you would like to add additional extension tags, please file a request on the issue tracker in order to pick up a discussion over there.